anubhavparas/academia-umcp/ENPM690_RobotLearning/CMAC-Cerebellar Model Articulation Controller/README.md

-To run the code for the convergence test:
+To run the code for checking the effect of generalization factor or overlapping on the convergence and the accuracy of the model:

 **$ python cmac_convergence.py**